chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

     * ``sdirk2`` (2nd order singly diagonally implicit Runge Kutta)
     * ``sdirk3`` (3rd order singly diagonally implicit Runge Kutta)

-* The ``bdf startup method`` parameter controls the scheme use to start high order bdf scheme.
+* The ``bdf startup method`` parameter controls the scheme used to start a high order bdf scheme.

 * The ``output frequency`` controls after which number of iterations the ``.pvd`` / ``.vtu`` results are written.
 If ``output frequency = 0``, no ``.pvd`` / ``.vtu`` file will be written.